Yonghong/huxpro.github.io/_posts/2020-11-04-step-counter-related-information.md

 2. <a href="https://github.com/MarcusNordstrom/C-Step-Counter">C-Step-Counter</a>: A bachelor thesis repo (C).
 3. <a href="https://github.com/zhouguangfu09/StepCounter">StepCounter</a>: a small example about android pedometer.
 4. <a href="https://github.com/MikeCodesDotNET/My-StepCounter">My-StepCounter</a>: Xamarin iOS & Android Starter pedometer sample.
 5. <a href="https://github.com/nerajbobra/embedded_pedometer">embedded_pedometer</a>: Accelerometer-based pedometer algorithm for embedded applications (C).
+    * The related paper: <a href =https://www.microsoft.com/en-us/research/wp-content/uploads/2016/12/p3225-morris.pdf>2014 RecoFit: Using a Wearable Sensor to Find, Recognize, and Count Repetitive Exercises</a>, or <a href = "https://yonghong.github.io/file/2014-RecoFit_Using-a-Wearable-Sensor-to-Find-Recognize-and-Count-Repetitive-Exercises.pdf">direct download</a>.
 6. <a href="https://github.com/ecruhue/Pedometer-Step-Counting-Algorithm">Pedometer-Step-Counting-Algorithm</a>: collected real time walking data(patterns) with gyroscope, use Fast Fourier Transformation to extract the clustering features, and build the step counting algorithm for pedometer (Python).
 7. <a href="https://github.com/ecruhue/Pedometer-Step-Counting-Algorithm">Pedometer-Step-Counting-Algorithm</a>: Lightweight pedometer app for Android using the hardware step sensor (Java).
 8. <a href = "https://github.com/Akshayvs/gyroscope-step-counter-library">gyroscope-step-counter-library</a>: This code is a mini implementation of the step counting logic implemented in most of the fitness appliciations on our smartphones and fitness bands like FitBit.
 9.  <a href = "https://github.com/zhouguangfu09/StepCounter">Step-Counter</a>: A small example about android pedometer.
     * Realted Chinese blog: <a href ="https://blog.csdn.net/guang09080908/article/details/41411679">Android 计步器开发</a>